Janam Janam Ka Saath: Development

 The show title is based on the song from the 1969 film Tumse Achha Kaun Hai.
 The shooting of the series began in Jodhpur in November 2022.

 The series marks comeback for Asmita Sood into fiction after COVID-19 pandemic.

 Casting

 Gaurav S Bajaj was cast for the male lead.
 Nikki Sharma was signed as the female lead.

 Asmita Sood was cast to portray the negative lead and joined by Pankit Thakker.
+In March 2023, Gaurav S Bajaj Quit the Show and in May 2023, Nikki Sharma Quit the show.

 Release

 Janam Janam Ka Saath promos were released in November 2022.
-It premeried on 14 November 2022 on Dangal TV.
+It premeried on 14 November 2022 on Dangal.